• Skip to primary navigation

 • Ground coriander is a replacement for cumin.
 Cumin and coriander grow from a plant in the parsley, or Apiaceae, family.

-• Generally, ground red pepper and red chili powder replace cayenne pepper in recipes, as they are frequently made from the same pepper.
-Paprika comes in a variety of spice levels and flavors, ranging from sweet and mild to spicy and smokey.
+• Generally, ground red pepper and red chili powder replace cayenne in recipes, which are frequently made from the same pepper.
+Paprika comes in various spice levels and flavors, ranging from sweet and mild to spicy and smokey.

 • Soy sauce (or tamari) works surprisingly well as a Worcestershire substitute.
-It also has a bit of sweetness and tanginess that matches well with the original.
+It also has a sweetness and tanginess that matches well with the original.

 Making Vegan Coney Chili Sauce

-Then, add the rest of the spices and sauces and simmer them into excellent, tasty vegan coney chili sauce.
+2. Then, simmer the rest of the spices and sauces into excellent, tasty vegan coney chili sauce.

-Next, add the remaining ingredients and allow the vegan coney chili sauce to simmer and thicken.
+3. Next, add the remaining ingredients and let the vegan coney chili sauce simmer and thicken.

 Cooking Alternative Meat

-Like real ground beef, Beyond Meat Crumbles and Bocca Original Crumbles are located in the freezer section of local grocery stores.
+• Like ground beef, Beyond Meat Crumbles and Bocca Original Crumbles are located in the freezer section of local grocery stores.

-Nowadays, there are meat alternatives in the refrigerated section, pound packages, or prepared burgers.
+• Meat alternatives are in the refrigerated section, pound packages, or prepared burgers.

-The rest is pretty self-explanatory.
+• The rest is self-explanatory.
 Brown the plant-based meat as you would ground beef.

 Plant-based meats are certainly not "healthy," but they provide an avenue for those interested in grilling burgers or finding meat that crumbles for tacos or chilis.
 Or, they work for those who enjoy these products and choose to go that route.